A treatment community that meets and exceeds your needs.

 Dr. Joanna Bronfman is a thought leader in the field of eating disorder treatment.
 She holds a doctoral degree in psychology (Psy.D), a master’s degree in social work (MSW) and a master’s degree in education (MS).
 As a pioneer in the field of eating disorders, Dr. Bronfman lectures at major academic institutions such as Yale University and the University of Connecticut.
 She’s also a sought-after guest speaker, having accepted invitations to share her knowledge at The Nantucket Project and school districts nationally.
 Dr. Bronfman’s clinical work has focused on private clinical practice in conjunction with New York Presbyterian Hospital / Cornell Medical Center and the Pleasantville Public School District.
 Dr. Bronfman was formerly the Clinical Supervisor at the Renfrew Center for Eating Disorders of Greenwich, Connecticut.
 She earned her Psychology Doctorate from California Southern University, her Master’s in Social Work from New York University, her Master’s in Education from the University of Pennsylvania and her B.A. in English from the University of Pennsylvania.

 Under Dr. Bronfman’s leadership (“Dr. B”), Backcountry Wellness offers the premier eating disorder treatment program in New England.
 She upholds an environment filled with acceptance and compassion, rather than stigma and judgment.
-Dr. B understands the distress children, adolescents, and adults go through when they struggle with an eating disorder.
-The Greenwich community trusts Dr. B to provide treatment that’s set apart from the antiseptic, boilerplate model.
-She empowers patients to recognize the support they need and adapt to their own unique set of circumstances.
-Our program is built around the fundamental principles of acceptance, compassion, and empowerment – and it shows.
+Dr. B understands the social, emotional and psychological distress that adolescents and young adults go through when they struggle with an eating disorder.

 Dr. Natalie Richton, Ph.D.